+TMENT OF CO

+Time

 Weekly Heat Content Evolution in the Equatorial Pacific

+2.5

 From January through March 2010, heat content anomalies remained above-average for much of the period.
 From December 2009 - February 2010 two ocean Kelvin waves contributed to the change in heat content across the eastern Pacific (last two dashed black lines).
 During April 2010 heat content anomalies decreased across the Pacific in association with the upwelling phase of a Kelvin wave and later during the early summer due to the development of La Nina.
-Since the beginning of January 2011, positive heat content anomalies have shifted eastward, while negative heat content anomalies have weakened across much of the Pacific basin.
-Longitude Time
+Since the beginning of January 2011, positive heat content anomalies have shifted eastward, while negative heat content anomalies weakened and then become positive across much of the Pacific basin.
+Longitude